 This pasta dish is so easy, there’s no sauce to cook!
 Toss hot pasta with fresh tomatoes and a simple olive oil dressing.
 You can serve it with roasted shrimp (or a rotisserie chicken if you prefer).
 Tonight we’ll use up the second garlic bread we prepped earlier in the week.

 NOTE: The grocery list suggests a bag of frozen shrimp for this dish.
 Be sure to add chicken to your shopping cart to replace it if you prefer.
 (The second bag of shrimp on the list is intended for the Caesar salad above.)

-If you don’t feel comfortable doing take-out or pizza delivery, just add a frozen pizza or two to your grocery order.
+If your budget doesn’t allow for take-out or pizza delivery, just add a frozen pizza or two to your grocery order.
 This is a great night to eat up any leftovers in the fridge, too.

 Even if you plan to eat your dinners at restaurants, a great way to save money on your family beach trip is to prepare easy lunches to keep in your condo kitchen or beach house.

 Roll-ups or wrap sandwiches are the perfect beach vacation lunch because you can make them quickly, they store well in the fridge, and you can pack them for a trip down to the beach.

 Cut them into pinwheels and kids will love to nibble on the different flavors.

 - Firecracker pinwheels (this is our favorite easy pinwheel recipe)